cortizaldana/Creating-Multiple-Bridges/README.md

 # What Is The Point Of Creating A Bridge?

-- T implement network segmentation
+- To implement network segmentation
 - Each bridge will act like a network/subnet
 - Each bridge will host different services for our production like enviornement
 - From a cost standpoint, this is the best way to go